Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Invariance of periodic NLW

-The result in this section was already proved by Oh and Thomann \cite{oh_invariant_2020}, and stated without proof by Bourgain in 1999.
+The almost sure wellposedness of \eqref{eq:nlw bounded} with a more general nonlinearity was proved by Oh and Thomann \cite[Theorem~1.5]{oh_invariant_2020}.
+It was also stated without proof by Bourgain in a lecture note two decades earlier \cite[Theorem~111]{bourgain_nonlinear_1999}.
 The argument presented below replaces the more specific Fourier restriction norm by a general Besov norm, and includes the details on convergence of solutions.